lobby-menu/faces/README.md

 # Faces
-Faces is the face recognition part of the Lobby Backend project.
+Faces is the face recognition part of the Lobby project.
 It's aim is to create a dynamic database of customers that frequent the restaurant.
 Making it possible to id the customers nothing but their faces.

 It accepts a photo of a customer, and returns the possible matches with a percentage score of the match.
 Then you can either let the service automatically create a relation with the face you sent and some result in the database, or you can make it so you will have to manually mark the relationship between faces with a second REST api call.